-□ 3.2.1 A procedure has been implemented that handles the common FOSS license use cases for the FOSS components of each Supplied Software release.
+□ 3.2.1 A procedure that handles the common FOSS license use cases for the FOSS components of each Supplied Software release.

 To ensure the program is sufficiently robust to handle an organization's common FOSS license use cases.
 That a procedure exists to support this activity and that the procedure is followed.